 - The program will involve riding and physical fitness training, so Riders will need to be fit and healthy and have a strong work ethic and will to succeed.

 The Application Process

 The next intake of the Accelerator Program will commence on the 27th September 2021

 Riders will need to complete the application form below.

 Remember we need to understand a bit about you, so please tell us as much as you can about your interests and background and why you would be a great trackrider.
 You will also need some photo’s handy to upload.

-Once applications close students will be notified if they have been accepted for an interview on Facetime or Skype/Zoom.
+Once applications close students will be notified if they have been accepted for an interview on Facetime or Microsoft Teams.

 During these interviews, applicants will be asked general questions about why they want to be on the program and their experience with horses.

 Applicants will be notified via phone or email if they have a place on the program.